mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

     <img width="1121" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/e6a8dd5f-7aa5-4994-8915-0554f8173bb2">

-- Enter the value as 4 in the value field , the value of 4 is represnted in the graph , if you do not see value in the graph then chose the signal id which has payment_type of 4 by looking up the value from data tab, when selecting the data tab , save the progress
+- Enter the value as 4 in the value field , the value of 4 is represented in the graph , if you do not see value in the graph then chose the signal id which has payment_type of 4 by looking up the value from data tab, when selecting the data tab , save the progress

   <img width="889" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/59c4a7e3-11ec-4ddc-ab65-60cf73047ff4">